oyokim21/Yomiko-s-Reddit-gameDev-Project/README.md

-# Test-Project
+# Yomiko-Reddit-Gamedev
-this is a test github project
+this is a placeholder readme because i don't have enough information right now.